Worried about someone's mental health?

 How can I encourage my relative to get help?

-You can try to help your relative by encouraging them to get help from their General Practitioner (GP).
+You can try to help your relative by encouraging them to get help from their GP.
 A GP can give treatment for some symptoms of mental health conditions.
 Or they can refer your relative to a psychiatrist.

 Your relative might not want to visit their GP.
 They may: